-Mounties may have broken law during N.B. anti-fracking protests, says watchdog | CBC News
+RCMP watchdog raises concerns over how Mounties surveil protesters | CBC News

 CRCC concerned about RCMP commissioner’s response to recommendations

-Some of the RCMP's tactics during the 2013 anti-shale gas protests in New Brunswick might have broken the law, while other practices raise concerns about how Mounties surveil protesters, according to an investigation by the force's watchdog.
+Some RCMP tactics during the 2013 anti-shale gas protests in New Brunswick may have broken the law, while other practices raise concerns about how Mounties conduct surveillance on protesters, according to an investigation by the force's watchdog.

-The Civilian Review and Complaints Commission released its final report this morning looking into how the RCMP responded to anti-fracking protests that erupted into a riot in the fall of 2013 near Elsipogtog First Nation in Kent County, N.B.
+The Civilian Review and Complaints Commission released its final report this morning on how the RCMP responded to anti-fracking protests that erupted into a riot in the fall of 2013 near Elsipogtog First Nation in Kent County, N.B.

-While the 200-plus-page report notes many officers acted within reason, it flags deep-seated concerns with the way Mounties gather intelligence, restrict movement during protests and approach Indigenous culture.
+While the 200-plus-page report notes many officers acted reasonably, it flags deep-seated concerns with the way Mounties gather intelligence, restrict individuals' movement during protests and approach Indigenous culture.

-"In relation to police roadblocks and stop checks and the collection of open-source intelligence, the commission has expressed concerns about the reasonableness and, at times, the legality of the practices engaged in by the RCMP," notes the commission's final report, released Thursday morning.
+"In relation to police roadblocks and stop checks and the collection of open-source intelligence, the commission has expressed concerns about the reasonableness and, at times, the legality of the practices engaged in by the RCMP," says the commission's final report, released Thursday morning.

 The protests at the heart of the investigation began after the government of New Brunswick granted a licence to SWN Resources Canada to explore the accessibility of shale gas near the town of Rexton.
-The protesters, many of whom were Indigenous and fiercely opposed to the exploration project, retaliated by blocking access to the site and setting up an encampment.
+The protesters — many of them Indigenous and fiercely opposed to the exploration project — retaliated by blocking access to the site and setting up an encampment.

-Police were in the area to enforce a court-issued injunction and tensions boiled over after the Mounties ran a tactical operation on Oct.
+Police were in the area to enforce a court-issued injunction.
+Tensions boiled over after the Mounties ran a tactical operation on Oct.
 17 and cleared the site.
 The clash resulted in what the commission described as a riot, leading to dozens of arrests and multiple RCMP vehicles being torched.

 After receiving more than 21 complaints, the commission launched an investigation that looked at the six-month span from June to December 2013.
 As part of the probe, the CRCC reviewed thousands of files, video and documentary evidence and spoke to more than 100 witnesses.